plithnar/pacifica-policy/docs/exampleusage.md

 The Ingest API is used by the [Ingest](https://github.com/pacifica/pacifica-ingest) service.
-This endpoint verifies the relationships between user, proposal and instrument before allowing an upload.
+This endpoint verifies the relationships between user, project and instrument before allowing an upload.
 The content of the body document is defined by the [uploader](https://pacifica-uploader.readthedocs.io/en/latest/metadataconfig.html).